1–2 spots available for Q2 · Claim yours

 Three lessons from that build that apply to any MVP:

-- Reuse, do not invent.
-Laravel, managed auth, Stripe, and a boring component library did most of the work.
+2. Reuse, do not invent.
+Established frameworks and managed services did most of the work.
 Originality in tech choices is where MVPs die.

 You can read the long version at GigEasy: shipping a fintech MVP in three weeks.
-The second case that shaped how I scope MVPs is Cuez: dropping an API from 3s to 300ms, which is what happens when teams skip the boring parts and have to rebuild eighteen months in.
+The second case that shaped how I scope MVPs is Cuez: an API from 3 seconds to 300 milliseconds, which is what happens when teams skip the boring parts and have to rebuild eighteen months in.
+The third reference point is Imohub: 120,000+ properties on a small infrastructure footprint, which shows how a tight initial scope still left room to scale.

 Ten cost drivers that actually move the bill

 These are the things I adjust when I quote.
-If a freelancer gives you a number without asking about them, the number is a guess.
+If a freelancer hands you a number without asking about them, the number is a guess.

 Skipping any of these in a quote is the single biggest reason MVP projects come in twice over budget.